From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Model applicability: proof of concept

-When general domains are considered, constructing a field $v_d$ which is phenomenologically acceptable and satisfies Eq.~\eqref{eq:compat_vd} is a nontrivial task, which has been considered both in crowd modeling literature~\cite{piccoli2009CMT,piccoli2011ARMA,maury2010M3AS} and, more generally, when \emph{path planning} is concerned (e.g., robot motion planning~\cite{rimon1992IEEE}).
-In the following, a method to build such a field in case of elongated domains is proposed.
-These domains are characterized by a longitudinal dimension crossed by pedestrians (\emph{length}) much larger than the transversal one (\emph{chord}), the latter possibly slowly varying along the former.
-They may model, for instance, pedestrian footbridges, sidewalks, platforms and so on.
-Moreover, as in~\cite{piccoli2011ARMA,maury2010M3AS}, velocity fields that are (normalized) potential fields are considered, i.e., such that $v_d=-\nabla{u}/\vert\nabla{u}\vert$ for some potential function $u$ that has to be determined.
+When general domains are considered, constructing a field $v_d$ which is phenomenologically acceptable and satisfies~\eqref{eq:compat_vd} is a nontrivial task, which has been considered both in crowd modelling literature~\cite{piccoli2009CMT,piccoli2011ARMA,maury2010M3AS} and, more generally, when \emph{path planning} is concerned (e.g., robot motion planning~\cite{rimon1992IEEE}).
+We here propose a method to build this field in case of elongated domains, i.e.~abstractions of footbridges or walkways.
+These domains are characterized by a longitudinal dimension crossed by pedestrians (\emph{length}) much larger than the transversal dimension (\emph{chord}), which potentially slowly varies.
+As in~\cite{maury2010M3AS,piccoli2011ARMA}, we consider velocity fields that are (normalized) potential fields, i.e., having form $v_d=-\nabla{u}/\vert\nabla{u}\vert$ for some potential function $u$ to be determined.

-To begin with, the simplest domain geometry is considered, where the problem can be easily set and modeling considerations appear more intuitive.
+We begin with the simplest domain geometry, where the problem can be easily set and modelling considerations appear more intuitive.
 Let $D$ be a rectangular domain of length $L$, chord $B$, and aspect ratio $\tilde{B}=B/L=\frac{1}{25}\ll 1$ (Fig.~\ref{fig:rectangularD}(a)).
-To find $u$, the following assumptions are made: \begin{itemize} \item pedestrians flow from left to right in $D$.
-Therefore, the field $-\nabla u$ has to be rightward.
-Moreover, a \emph{unit} potential difference across $L$ is assumed; \item pedestrians aim at not scraping against lateral boundaries.
-Hence, $-\nabla u$ must be directed inwards at the ends of the chord and longitudinally at mid-chord.
+To find the potential $u$, the following assumptions are made: \begin{itemize} \item pedestrians flow from left to right in $D$.
+Therefore, the field $-\nabla u$ must be directed rightward.
+Moreover, a \emph{unit} potential difference across $L$ is assumed; \item pedestrians avoid ``scratching'' the lateral boundaries when walking.
+Hence, $-\nabla u$ must be directed inwards at the extrema of the chord and longitudinally at mid-chord.
 In other words, denoting by $\vect{e}_x$ the unit vector in the longitudinal direction, the angle

-is expected to decrease monotonically to zero when approaching the mid-chord.
-We parametrize the convergence rate of $v_d$ in terms of its slope at walls:
+is expected to decrease monotonically to zero when approaching mid-chord.
+We parametrize the spatial rate at which $v_d$ relaxes toward the horizontal direction in terms of its slope at walls:

 see Fig.~\ref{fig:rectangularD}(b).
-We stress that, since pedestrian-pedestrian interactions are repulsive, if pedestrian-wall repulsion is not taken into account then agent agglomerations are likely to appear in the proximity of the lateral boundaries $\Gamma_s$. \end{itemize}
+We stress that, since pedestrian-pedestrian interactions are repulsive, if pedestrian-wall repulsion is not taken into account, agent agglomerations are likely to appear in the proximity of the lateral boundaries $\Gamma_s$. \end{itemize}

 A minimal potential complying with the assumptions above is:

 where the coordinates $x$ and $y$ are scaled with respect to the span $L$ and moreover $q=\tan{\theta}/\tilde{B}$.
 Hence, $u$ defines the potential field $-\nabla{u}=(1,\,-2qy)$, which, up to normalization, generates the desired velocity field